 However, drones can also present safety and security threats, including when flown near an airport.
-In recent years, FAA and the Transportation
+In recent years, FAA and the Transportation Security Administration (TSA), a component of the Department of

 1An unmanned aircraft is defined to mean an aircraft without the possibility of direct human intervention from within or on the aircraft.
 14 C.F.R. §§ 1.1, 107.3.
 For the purposes of this report, we use the term "drone" to refer to small unmanned aircraft, which are defined as weighing less than 55 pounds on takeoff, including everything that is on board or otherwise attached to the aircraft.
 14 C.F.R. § 107.3.
 A small UAS is defined to consist of an unmanned aircraft and its associated elements-including the aircraft, the control station, and the associated communication links-that are required for safe and efficient operation in the national airspace system.
 14 C.F.R. § 107.3.